Since Hypertherm doesn’t make CNC cutting machines, how do I pick the best CNC plasma table for the money?

 If you do want assistance from Hypertherm, complete this form and include your answers to these five questions in the “message” box.
 A representative from Hypertherm will contact you.

-Finally, authorized Hypertherm OEMs are trained by Hypertherm and approved to sell Hypertherm products including our plasma cutters but do your research and choose OEMs that you like working with.
+Authorized Hypertherm OEMs are also trained by Hypertherm and approved to sell Hypertherm products including our plasma cutters but do your research and choose OEMs that you like working with.